Vjekoslav Luburić: Rift with Pavelić

 On 10 April 1957, while returning from a celebratory gathering marking the anniversary of the NDH's establishment in Buenos Aires, Pavelić was seriously wounded in an assassination attempt by the State Security Administration (Uprava državne bezbednosti; UDBA), the Yugoslav secret service.
 He died in Madrid in December 1959 of complications related to his wounds.
 Owing to the mutual resentment between the two men, Luburić was barred from attending his funeral.
 Following Pavelić's death, Luburić unsuccessfully attempted to take control of the HOP, citing his role as the last commander of the Croatian Armed Forces.
 After the HOP's senior leadership rebuffed him, Luburić went down an increasingly militarist path, establishing neo-Ustaše training camps in several European countries and publishing articles relating to military tactics and guerrilla techniques.
 In the early 1960s, the HNO pursued Arab support for the formal recognition of the exiled Croatian state and to secure Saudi material assistance in "the fight against communism and for the liberation of Croatia."
 This initiative was largely shaped by Mahmoud K. Muftić, a Bosnian Muslim member of the HNO executive, who later fell out with Luburić.
 Muftić wrote that he considered Luburić a strange person who confused desire with reality, an irritable and unsettled man, "mentally ill, sometimes more, sometimes less," and "an infantile revolutionary."
 In 1963, Luburić established a paper called Obrana ("Defense").

 Death

 On the morning of 21 April 1969, Luburić's teenage son discovered his father's bloody corpse in one of the bedrooms in his home.
 Luburić had been killed the day before.
 Blood stains on the floor suggested he had been dragged by his feet from the kitchen and crudely stuffed under a bed.
 He had been bludgeoned over the head multiple times with a blunt instrument.
 An autopsy determined that Luburić had not died from the blows to his head, but rather that he had choked on his own blood.
-He was buried in Carcagente in a funeral ceremony attended by hundreds of Croatian nationalists wearing Ustaše uniforms, who chanted Ustaše slogans and delivered fascist salutes.
+He was buried in Carcaixent in a funeral ceremony attended by hundreds of Croatian nationalists wearing Ustaše uniforms, who chanted Ustaše slogans and delivered fascist salutes.
 Luburić's death spelt the end of Drina and Obrana.